San Diego Construction Accident Attorneys

 Who is Liable For A Construction Accident?

 There are numerous possible hazards present on a construction site at any given time.
 A single mistake in such a potentially dangerous environment can result in serious injuries or death.
 When a construction accident does occur, who can be held accountable?

-Construction Site Falls and Ladder Accidents – OSHA reportes 37 percent of construction accident fatalities involve falls.
+- Construction Site Falls and Ladder Accidents – OSHA reports 37 percent of construction accident fatalities involve falls.
 Types of falls include falls from elevations, ladder falls, scaffolding falls, and falls associated with contact with equipment or machinery such as cranes or forklifts.

 If you or a loved one has been injured while working on a construction site, contact us to schedule a free consultation and discuss your case with an experienced San Diego construction accident lawyer.
 We are available for flexible scheduling and can come to you if travel is impossible.
-Call 619-512-5995 for our San Diego office or 951-200-4630 for our Riverside location.
+Call our San Diego office at 619-512-5995 or our Riverside location at 951-290-3367.